its-ashu-otf/Manage-Driver-Updates/README.md

 ## Features
 - Can Enable The Driver Update & Can Also Disable Them
 - Works on Windows Home Edition Too because it simply uses registry editor.
 - Useful for AMD users in cases where their driver gets automatically updated by Windows Update.

-## 🚀 Future Add Ons
-- I will be adding a ability to enable or disable The Updates Through System.cpl too

 ## Screenshots